Medicare Supplement Insurance Plan Costs

 Medicare Part A and Part B (which make up Original Medicare) have out-of-pocket costs you may have to pay, such as deductibles, copayments, and coinsurance.
 That’s where Medigap insurance comes in.
 The various Medigap plans cover various portions of Original Medicare expenses.

-There are 10 standardized Medigap plans in 47 states named with letter designations (such as Medigap Plan M).
+There are up to 10 standardized Medigap plans in 47 states named with letter designations (such as Medigap Plan M).
 Massachusetts, Minnesota and Wisconsin have their own standardized plans.
 Each Medigap plan of the same name carries the same basic benefits no matter where you buy the plan.
 For example, if you buy Medigap Plan M in Boston, it’ll include the same basic benefits as a Medigap Plan M in Laredo.
 Some companies may offer additional innovative benefits.

 Like almost all insurance plans, Medicare Supplement insurance plans do require premium payments.
 Because Medigap plans are offered through private insurance companies, the costs associated with each plan may differ.
 So, to follow up with the above example, a Medigap Plan M you buy in Boston may not cost the same as a Medigap Plan M you buy in Laredo, but the basic benefits would be the same.